dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ```d
 void f(const(int)[]);
 ```
-In current-day D, the `const` in the parser parameter list would be tried to be parsed as a storage class, but that fails because the opening parenthesis can neither belong to another storage class or a basic type.
+In current-day D, the `const` in the parameter list would be first parsed as a storage class, but that fails because the opening parenthesis can neither belong to another storage class or a basic type.
-Therefore, the parser backtracks and attempts to parse `const` as part of a basic type, which succeeds.
+Therefore, the parser backtracks and succeeds to parse `const` as part of a basic type.
-With the grammar change, the failure on the parenthesis doesn’t happen anymore because `(int)` parses as a basic type.
+With the proposed grammar changes, the failure on the opening parenthesis doesn’t happen anymore because `(int)` denotes a basic type.
-That would render the parameter type equivalent to `const(int[])`.
+In total, that would render the parameter type equivalent to `const(int[])`.

-Intuitively, however, unless misleading spaces are inserted between the type qualifier and the operning parenthesis, this exception follows mathematical conventions:
+However, unless misleading spaces are inserted between the type qualifier and the operning parenthesis, this exception follows mathematical conventions and programmers’ intuition:
-Normally, mathematicians write “sin&nbsp;2*k*π” with the clear understanding that what the sine function applies to is the whole 2*k*π.
+Normally, mathematicians write “sin&nbsp;2*k*π” with the clear understanding that the sine function applies to the whole 2*k*π.
-However, were it written sin(2)*k*π, it is rather clear that the sine function applies only to 2.
+However, were it written sin(2)*k*π, it is clear that the sine function applies only to 2.
-(Notably, WolframAlpha agrees with this notion: [sin 2π](https://www.wolframalpha.com/input/?i=sin+2%CF%80) vs. [sin(2)π](https://www.wolframalpha.com/input/?i=sin%282%29%CF%80))
+(Notably, WolframAlpha agrees with this notion: [sin 2π](https://www.wolframalpha.com/input/?i=sin+2%CF%80) vs. [sin(2)π](https://www.wolframalpha.com/input/?i=sin%282%29%CF%80).)

 D’s type qualifiers will work like that:
-In `const int[]`, the `const` applies to everything that comes after it, extending as far to the right as possible, but in `const(int)[]`, the `const` only applies to `int`.
+In a type denoted as `const int[]`, the `const` applies to everything that comes after it, extending as far to the right as possible, but in `const(int)[]`, the `const` only applies to `int`.